trivialTZ/Lsst-Twilight-SNe/README.md

 - `data/` – example input tables.
 - `notebook/` – Jupyter notebooks demonstrating the planner.
 - `twilight_outputs/` – sample planning results.

-- `main.py` – small wrapper that invokes the package CLI.
+Run the CLI via the package module:

+- `python -m twilight_planner_pkg.main` — command‑line planner entry point.

 The package is built in a modular fashion: separate modules handle configuration, astronomy utilities, per‑SN priority tracking, and the scheduler itself.
 This structure makes it easy to swap in new strategies or extend the planner for different surveys.

-Recent additions provide a Rubin-style photometry model and a minimal SNANA SIMLIB writer.
+Recent additions provide a Rubin‑style photometry model and a minimal SNANA SIMLIB writer.
 Planned exposures are capped to avoid pixel full‑well saturation by summing the central‑pixel electrons from the SN point source, local host‑galaxy surface brightness (per pixel), and sky